Orders can be made before 9 am on the day of the lunch order via the QKR app on your phone or computer.

 About 50+ students attend each week, and our School Community believes it has been very successful in providing a healthy breakfast for students who for a variety of reasons, do not access this at home.

-We implement DECD Healthy Eating Guidelines in available food choices.
+We implement DfE Healthy Eating Guidelines in available food choices.

-We acknowledge the support of local churches. families and business in the local area.
+We acknowledge the support of local churches, families, volunteers and businesses in the local area.

 Our students, parents and teachers enjoy the community aspect and friendship with our volunteers, at our Breakfast Club mornings.